Introduction

 Destruction and Reunification

-With the collapse of the Soviet Union and the end of the Cold War, the Berlin Wall lost its significance.
-On November 9, 1989, the wall was torn down by the people of Berlin, leading to the eventual reunification of Germany in October 1990.
-The dismantling of the wall marked the triumph of freedom over oppression, symbolizing the end of an era.
+The significance of Berlin Wall was lost with the collapse of the Soviet Union and the end of the Cold War.
+The people of Berlin tore down the wall on November 9, 1989, causing Germany to reunite in October 1990.
+The triumph of freedom over oppression, the end of an era.

 Legacy